Find a list of embassies [PDF] in the Washington, DC area.

 School Adoption Program

-The Office of Protocol and International Affairs responds to inquiries from the embassies regarding their desire to become more involved with their host city.
+The Office of International Affairs responds to inquiries from the embassies regarding their desire to become more involved with their host city.
 One of the programs that embassies are highly recommended to participate in is the Embassy Adoption Program, sponsored by DC Public Schools, under the jurisdiction of the Mayor and is co-sponsored by the DC Performing Arts Society.

 Participating embassies work with fifth and sixth grade classrooms to bring knowledge of their individual country to public school students.
 Representatives from embassies spend six month to a school year in a specific school that is assigned to them.
 The students learn many facts about their adoptive country such as their language, culture, food, geography and dress.